bhagya88/week-3-hangman/README.md

 # Hangman game

 ### Overview
 The theme of this game is Classical music.
 In the this hangman game, you get to guess the composer of the classical music.
-It is developed using HTML, CSS and Javascript.

 ###Demo
 [Click to watch the demo](https://thawing-shore-39948.herokuapp.com)

-### Hints for testing

-Available composers: Beethoven, Handel, Haydn, Mozart, Brahms
+### Technologies used
+* HTML
+* CSS
+* Javascript.

+### Design used
+* Storing data as objects

+### Challenged faced
+* How to display the word as blanks?
+* How to let users to enter only letters?

+### Solutions found
+* Used slice and fill methods on Array.prototype.
+* Using regular expression and testing the user input for it solved the problem.

 ### How it works
 1. It randomly picks a composer to guess from available set of composers and  displays it like this when the game starts:      `_ _ _ _ _ _ _`.

 2. The user guesses the letters present in that word.